Here’s a new book review I wrote for rbecs.org:

 So what is the book’s intention?
 Merrill writes in the book’s Epilogue:

 Furthermore, Merrill writes (in a paragraph that sounds surprisingly post-modern), they have made this attempt from an admittedly confessional standpoint.
-What all of this means, it seems, is that the book has something a dual purpose: 1) to offer an intellectually honest and informed corrective to the general trend in works of this genre coming from conservative evangelical circles (characterized by Merrill, with justification, as “polemically reacting to” Old Testament critical scholarship); and 2) to offer a conservative evangelical alternative to the general trend in critical Old Testament introductions.
+What all of this means, it seems, is that the book has something of a dual purpose: 1) to offer an intellectually honest and informed corrective to the general trend in works of this genre coming from conservative evangelical circles (characterized by Merrill, with justification, as “polemically reacting to” Old Testament critical scholarship); and 2) to offer a conservative evangelical alternative to the general trend in critical Old Testament introductions.

 This is a worthy goal, in my opinion.
 Critical scholarship is only improved when it is forced to deal with a well-reasoned and informed conservative perspective, and conservative evangelicalism is certainly healthier for every effort by its leaders and teachers to engage scholarship of any sort with intellectual honesty, especially biblical scholarship.